djfrodo/midi-to-keys/README.md

 If you've turned either of the pads off and then back on the script won't work.
 The terminal command to relaunch the script(s) in a background process is:

-Command: nohup /home/< username >/midi-to-keys/midi-to-keys-jamjum.sh > /dev/null 2>&1 &
+Command: nohup /home/< username >/midi-to-keys/< midi-to-keys script name > /dev/null 2>&1 &

 This command can also be used as the startup script command.
 In fact it's probably preferable to the simple startup command above, but either will work.